noahwill/datascience/CleaningCaseStudy/README.md

 ## Formatting Data

-The file of data from Gapminder is downloadable as .xlxs, however for this project I wanted to practice manipulating .csv files.
-So, in the .xlxs file, I replaces all the blank spaces with NaN to signify missing data points.
-Then, I saved the sheet as a .csv file.

-That file, found in this repository as **g18002016.csv**, contains life expectancy data by country from 1800 to 2016.
+The file of data from Gapminder is downloadable as .xlxs.
+That file, found in this repository as **gs18002016.xlsx**.
+To practice concatenating data later on in the data cleaning process, I divided life expectancy data by country into three time periods: 1800s, 1900s, and 2000s

 [Table of Contents](#table-of-contents)

 ## Importing Data

+I created three data frames using the method .parse() on each of the sheets from the imported excel file.
 See [importing_data.py](https://github.com/noahwill/datascience/blob/master/CleaningCaseStudy/importing_data.py) for importing process.

 [Table of Contents](#table-of-contents)